 You will also find the IMAX cinema in the Museum precinct where you can watch new release Hollywood blockbusters or 3D documentaries on the mammoth 32-metre-wide IMAX screen.

 What better indoor activity than watching the latest movies on a huge screen!
-Check out what is currently screening at IMAX Melbourne.

 Location: Melbourne Museum Precinct, Rathdowne St, Carlton.